INDIANAPOLIS — Several central Indiana organizations are hosting events to celebrate Juneteenth.

-In Lawrence, Arts for Lawrence is hosting its first Juneteenth Jubilee from 4-9 p.m. at the Fort Ben Cultural Campus.
+Arts for Lawrence: In Lawrence, the organization "Arts for Lawrence" is hosting its first Juneteenth Jubilee from 4 to 9 p.m. at the Fort Ben Cultural Campus.
 The free event will be a celebration of Black culture and artistry, Black musicians, poets, dancers, singers, and artists from across Indianapolis and the surrounding areas.

 Indiana Historical Society: The Indiana Historical Society is hosting a "History Happy Hour" on June 17 at 5:30 p.m. over Zoom to talk about the history of Juneteenth.

 Indianapolis Public Library: The Indianapolis Public Library is hosting a virtual event highlighting authors Brandon Warren, Januarie York and Andrew Bowman.
 It will take place June 18 from 6 to 8 p.m. online.

 Indy Night Market: The first Indy Night Market will kick off Saturday, June 19th at the Pan Am Plaza from 6 p.m. to 10 p.m.
 Growing Places Indy and the Be Nimble Foundation are launching the first of its three-part, night food festival series this summer.

 Indy Juneteenth: The nonprofit "Indy Juneteenth" is hosting a celebration from 12 to 6 p.m. on June 19 at Riverside Park, located at 2420 East Riverside Drive.
 There will be live entertainment, food trucks, a youth basketball tournament, a parade, and more.

 Martin University: The university will host a community-wide Juneteenth event on June 18 in its Gathertorium, 2186 North Sherman Drive from 5 to 7:30 p.m.
 The event will include presentations, community listening sessions, and networking.